sonic-net/SONiC/doc/port_auto_neg/port-auto-negotiation-design.md

 ##### Config advertised speeds

 Configuring advertised speeds takes effect only if auto negotiation is enabled.
-If auto negotiation is disabled, this command still saves advertised speeds value to CONFIG_DB, orchagent will pass the value to SAI.
-SAI needs handle it according to the auto negotiation mode.
+If auto negotiation is disabled, this command still saves advertised speeds value to CONFIG_DB.

 ```
 Format: